Paria River Canyon Trail Backpacking Guide

 Paria Canyon, Utah

 Paria Canyon and Buckskin Gulch are, both, located within the Paria Canyon/Vermilion Cliffs Wilderness area, near the southern border of Utah and Arizona.
 Buckskin Gulch is, actually, a tributary to the wider Paria Canyon, where the Paria river carves its way towards the famed Colorado river.

 The canyons provide stunning scenery, unique geology, and an isolating environment for one to appreciate the power of water-fueled erosion.
 Numerous multi-day backpack and day-hike options exist along the 38-mile canyon and the 15.9-mile Gulch.

 Additionally, Zion National Park is located a mere two hour drive away, giving ample opportunity for further hiking adventures.

 History & Geology

 The wilderness area encompassing these two canyons was created in 1984, contains over 112,000 acres of protected land, and is managed by the United States Department of the Interior’s Bureau of Land Management.
-The canyon walls within, which rise upward of 400 feet in the steepest sections, are the result of floodwaters flowing through them for thousands of years.
+The walls within, which rise upward of 400 feet in the steepest sections, are the result of floodwaters flowing through them for thousands of years.
 The erosion from these events, each different than the last, creates a beautiful symmetry of lines, patterns, and colors throughout the soft sandstone.